Free Quit / Stop Smoking Apps, Meters & Counters

-Quit Keeper 1.09 is a free quit meter that tracks various statistics as you quit smoking, including how long you have been quit, money saved, cigarettes not smoked, life saved and listing anniversaries.
+Quit Keeper 1.08 is a free quit meter that tracks various statistics as you quit smoking, including how long you have been quit, money saved, cigarettes not smoked, life saved and listing anniversaries.
 It allows for posting of stats and also tracks the increasing price of cigarettes.
-It's a quick, small download of only about 100k.
+It's a quick, small download of only 94k.

 "The current version of SilkQuit calculates and tracks the time you have been quit, the total amount of money not spent on your addiction, and the time you've saved by not smoking.
 Your quit duration is shown in years, calendar months, weeks, hours, minutes and seconds.
 By using a configurable hot-key combination you can paste detailed quit information into any document, handy if you're involved with an online support forum."

-Available in English, Spanish, French, Italian, German and Russian, QuitNow is an Android application for smart phone and tablet computer users.
-QuitNow tracks days without smoking, cigarettes not smoked, money saved, time saved, nine aspects of your health that you will see gradually improve, facts about snuff, and more.
+The popular app QuitNow is for smart phone and tablet computer users.
+It tracks days without smoking, cigarettes not smoked, money saved, time saved, nine aspects of your health that you will see gradually improve, facts about snuff, and more.

 This is a very simple widget for Apple Mac users only gives you a count of the number of days that it has been since you stopped smoking.
 You enter the date that you last had a cigarette and it displays the number of days that have passed since you stopped on top of a No Smoking sign.
 You can also enter the amount you spend per day and the widget will also display the total amount you've saved.